|Top route||Los Angeles to Dallas/Fort Worth|

 Poor selection of films for the older traveler

 Delays?
 Stress, etc.

 On board American Airlines flights, cabin baggage should not exceed 56x36x23cm.
 If your hand luggage is bigger, the American Airlines assistance team will most likely ask you to pay extra for checked luggage.

-American Airlines offers direct flights to 217 cities in 58 different countries.
-Dallas, Los Angeles, and Boston are the most popular cities covered by American Airlines.
+American Airlines offers direct flights to 232 cities in 60 different countries.
+Dallas, Los Angeles, and Austin are the most popular cities covered by American Airlines.

 American Airlines concentrates most of its flight operations in Dallas.

 KAYAK is a travel search engine, meaning that we continuously look across the web to find the best deals for our users.
 With over 2 billion flight queries processed yearly, we are able to display a variety of prices and options on flights from all airlines, including American Airlines.

 Founded way back in 1930, American Airlines is one of the oldest carriers in the world.
 Existing as part of the America Airlines Group and partnering with US Airways since 2013, it has contributed to recording the largest number of passengers carried and destinations served in a calendar year on multiple occasions.
 Flights are offered to more than 50 countries around the world and serviced by roughly 125,000 employees.